 Do I need a note from my doctor or midwife?
 Not unless you have certain high-risk conditions that could be complicated by promotion of blood flow throughout your body via massage.
 If you have any concerns in general about pregnancy massage, feel free to ask your prenatal provider.
 We are totally confident working with you and will let you know after we receive your intake form if there are any further concerns.

 Do you accept insurance?
-Yes!
 You must first download our Insurance Billing Questionnaire and speak with your insurance agent to determine whether your insurance will pay for massage therapy, and if so, under what conditions.
-As long as those conditions are met, we are happy to bill insurance.
-It usually requires a prescription for massage therapy from your doctor or chiropractor.
+We are happy to give you a receipt for your payment so you can submit to your insurance for reimbursement.
+(It usually requires a prescription for massage therapy from your doctor or chiropractor.)
 You can also use a HSA or Flex-spending debit card with a major credit card logo to pay for your sessions.
 Contact us for details!